Strike Social Blog Header - Multichannel advertising Mixing social media with other ad types (2)

 Remember, though, that each platform has different strengths.
 Multichannel advertising requires you to craft your ads to the specificities of each channel.

 Social platforms are suited for messages that are designed to go viral or that use a more informal tone, similar to what you would use to speak to a friend.
-When using paid social as part of a multichannel advertising strategy, remember to adapt your ads to the platform you are using.
+When using paid social as part of a multichannel marketing strategy, remember to adapt your ads to the platform you are using.

 How much does multichannel advertising cost?